Peter Farrell (footballer, born 1957): Coaching and managerial career

 From the turn of the century Farrell played a role in youth development at Bolton Wanderers.
 In ten years he worked his way up from under-18 coach to assistant academy director.
 In July 2011, he was appointed as first-team coach at Brentford by manager Uwe Rösler.
 Following Rösler's departure to Wigan Athletic on 7 December 2013, Farrell left the club nine days later.
 He returned to football as manager of Nigeria Premier League side Warri Wolves in February 2016.
 He was appointed as first-team coach at former club Port Vale in June 2016, working under new manager Bruno Ribeiro.
 However, he never actually signed a contract with the club or took a day's training leaving chairman Norman Smurthwaite to explain that "...it is just not geographically possible and it has put a lot of pressure on him, so Peter is now not going to be part of the future".
-Farrell did not find out about the club's change of heart until he heard it reported on the radio, and said "It would have been more respectful if someone had the decency to ring me up rather than leave it for 10 days".